Dispersion of neutral collective modes in partonic fractional quantum Hall states and its applications to paired states

 \subsection{$4\bar{2}1^{3}$ state for FQHE at $\nu{=}4{/}11$}

-An interesting Abelian state where two excitons can show up in a non-Jain state is the 4/11 state which has now been well-established in the LLL of GaAs~\cite{Samkharadze15b, Pan15}.
+An interesting Abelian state where two excitons can show up in a non-Jain state is the $4{/}11$ state that has now been well established in the LLL of GaAs~\cite{Samkharadze15b, Pan15}.
 The following parton wave function to capture this state was proposed in Ref.~\cite{Balram21c}:

 and shown to be a decent candidate to describe the ground state at $4{/}11$ in the LLL.

 The parton wave function of Eq.~\eqref{eq: 4_11_parton_wf} suggests that there are two excitons.
 The low-energy exciton, known as primary mode, is described by the wave function